Soumyadipkaran/Digital-Nurture-4.0-JavaFSE/Week_01/DesignPrinciplesAndPatterns/Exercise1_SingletonPattern/README.txt

 How it works (in simple steps):
 1. The constructor is made private – so we can't create object from outside.
-2. We create a private static variable that will store the single object.
+2. I create a private static variable that will store the single object.
 3. A public static method is used to give that single object whenever needed.
    → If the object doesn’t exist, it creates one.
    → If it already exists, it gives the existing one.